yu-daniel/Light-Up/README.md

-# CS325
+# CS325 - Final Project (Fall 2020)

-# Important Note:
+# Overview
-- The program is implemented in Python with GUI (Pygame) & hosted by Repl.it for easy grading.
+- Light Up (Akari) is a logical puzzle created by [Nikoli](https://www.nikoli.co.jp/) in 2001.
+The game is implemented in Python and Pygame for GUI.

 # Try Playing on Repl.it!